 From 2003-2004 Joey was hired by the Methodist Hospital at the Texas Medical Center in Houston to give a four-hour performance every Saturday and Sunday.
 Her music was described by many as "healing”.
 Joey received ASCAP awards for these performances.

-Joey is a new resident to Bellingham, WA where she continues to compose for music production libraries as well as give concert performances.
+Joey currently resides in Bellingham, WA where she continues to compose for music production libraries as well as give concert performances.